danariola83/CP-CS-Automation-Scripts/README.md

 ## Method 2: Cloning the repository from GitHub

-1. Open a terminal and run the command `https://github.com/danariola83/CP-CS-Automation-Scripts.git`
+1. Open a terminal and run the command `git clone https://github.com/danariola83/CP-CS-Automation-Scripts.git`

 # Planned Changes